nim-works/nimskull/doc/manual.rst

 When used within a generic proc, a separate unique global variable will be created for each instantiation of the proc.
-The order of initialization of the created global variables within a module is not defined, but all of them will be initialized after any top-level variables in their originating module and before any variable in a module that imports it.
+The order of initialization of the created global variables within a module is not defined, but all of them will be initialized before any variable in a module that imports it.

 Disabling certain messages
 --------------------------